Anindyadeep/Anindyadeep/README.md

 - 🔭 I’m currently working on LLMs at <a href="https://www.premai.io" target="blank">PremAI</a>

-- 🌱 I’m currently Working on Large Language Models and alignment.
+- 🌱 I’m currently learning Large Language Models and alignment, MLOps and a bit of Rust.

 - 🤝 I’m available for open-source collaborations.